neotenic/protobowl/README.md

 Offline was built with Appcache in mind, that's pretty obvious because you sort of need appcache to make things work offline.
 The offline code is loaded asynchronously and there isn't any fundamental difference between offline-start and disconnect behavior.
 So that means there isn't any fumbling between multiple copies of the code or any limitation on the functionality of the offline mode.
 You can disconnect from the server in the midst of the game, perhaps because of a flaky connection and you can continue without interruption.
 And it even tries to automatically reconnect, and picks up the state and resumes (albeit, probably losing what you've done offline).

+I have a sort of wordsy packrat syndrome, so I'll leave all the text above untarnished, and state plainly that none of the words above are true, not anymore at least.
+Version 3 was a rewrite of the entire core of protobowl: client, server, heaven and earth.
+And to make the architecture more clean and gody, I endeavored to share code between client and server in a pretty cool way.

+I don't think this is meant to be a technical exposé of the artistic symmetries in the yet-unmade UML diagram of the universe, but I'll talk about it a bit anyway, at least long enough for this document to hit the 3000 word mark.

 ## Interface

 This is what I really think matters, how to actually use it, and the little interaction features.